 Institutions have a tendency to do not what is right but what’s possible.
 In the intelligence arena, the old saying is, boys will be boys.
 This means that once you monitor information, the mission creeps toward controlling, silencing or substituting information.
 Who you gonna call, Ghostbusters, to counter a narrative that’s gaining traction on Facebook or the alt media?
 Our friends, the state and corporate journalists.

 Defence and intelligence can spot keywords and track online content in real time, respond with bots and influencers, monitor authors and consumers of information, shadow ban and censor by stealth, create social media groups and honeypots and ‘disappear’ them just as quickly.
-For more information, just search the Joint Threat Research Intelligence Group (JTRIG) .
-That’s bad enough but it gets worse.
-When it comes to responding, the soldier can’t write the article.
-He taps a journalist to do it.
+For more information, just search the Joint Threat Research Intelligence Group (JTRIG).
+The soldier taps the journalist on the shoulder.

 Already we can spot a virtuous circle: the more content the spooks monitor, the more they need to counter.
 The more they counter, the greater the proportion of journalism that is directly working for, or indirectly influenced by, intel.

 This virtuous circle originates from concepts like Total Information Awareness and its successors at the National Security Agency.

 Former German defense minister Andreas von Bülow said that 80-90 per cent of intelligence is gathered from public sources, yet those are increasingly under the control or influence of defense and intelligence agencies.
 This is creating a feedback loop.